scottberke/anagram-search-sinatra/README.md

 Time per request:       6.834 [ms] (mean)
 Time per request:       0.683 [ms] (mean, across all concurrent requests)
 ```
+***
+Other aspects of the project worth noting:
+- I chose to process the dictionary file on server load and store the anagrams in memory.
+I chose to do this to enable fast lookups with the tradeoff being that any anagrams added via the create endpoint wouldn't be persisted unless I updated that endpoint to also write them to the txt file.
+This could also be an issue if there were multiple instances of the server running due to anagram creation endpoint causing the instances to become out of sync.
+The size of the dictionary in memory was fairly trivial and shouldn't cause any issues.
+- Ingesting the file into memory should be around `O(n log n * m )` where `n` is the length of the longest word and `m` is the number of words in the txt file
+- Getting anagrams should be around `O(n log n)` where `n` is the length of the longest word.
+This is due to the hash lookups taking place in constant time and the sort needing to take place to get the key.
+There's added complexity for the set difference being performed on `[all anagrams for search word] - [search word]` but that something along the lines of `O(n)` where `n` is the length of the array of `[all anagrams for search word]` (this complexity is what I understand after looking at the Ruby source code and seeing that its O(x+y) to do set difference with x and y being the length of the two arrays - in our case [search word] array length is constant or 1)
 ## To Run Locally
 Execute:
 ```bash